 Vehicle Interlock Device

-In the State of Arizona, an ignition interlock device is a mandatory penalty after every DUI conviction.
+In the State of Arizona, an ignition interlock device is a mandatory penalty after most DUI convictions, although there are exceptions where this may not be required.
+It is advisable to discuss your case with an experienced DUI attorney who will be able to identify any potential options in avoiding this mandate.
 This is one of many factors that must be considered when approaching resolution to a DUI case.
-If you have been arrested for DUI and are in danger of having an interlock device placed in your vehicle, contact a Mesa DUI attorney at the Law Offices of Trent R. Buckallew, PC to discuss your legal options.
-The experienced legal team at the Firm has represented numerous individuals against DUI cases, and has helped many of them avoid penalties such as the installation of an interlock device or vehicle impoundment.
-The Firm will launch an aggressive legal defense that is formulated to achieve the best possible outcome in your case.
+If you have been arrested for DUI and are in danger of having an interlock device placed in your vehicle, contact a Tempe DUI attorney at the Law Offices of Trent R. Buckallew, PC to discuss your legal options.
+Mr. Buckallew is a Board Certified Criminal Defense Lawyer with nearly 20 years’ experience in litigating all types of DUI cases throughout the valley.
+Mr. Buckallew has handled countless DUI cases and understands the significant consequences associated with DUI convictions, including the requirement of ignition interlock devices, loss of driving privileges and other penalties associated with DUI convictions.
+He personally handles each case from start to finish to ensure each case receives the experience and attention it deserves.
+If you are facing DUI charges, whether it is a 1st Time DUI or Aggravated DUI (felony), Mr. Buckallew will discuss your options with you and launch an aggressive legal defense that is formulated to achieve the best possible outcome in your case.

 The period of time that a person has an interlock device installed in their vehicle depends upon a number of factors, including the severity of their DUI offense, and whether or not they have had previous DUI convictions.
 Currently, these periods are broken down as follows:

 - Standard DUI (first or second offense) - Interlock device required for 12 months